expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 #### Returns

-A promise that resolves with `null` when finished disconnecting.
+A `Promise` that resolves when finished disconnecting.

 #### Example
 ```javascript